First Aid Response

 A First Aid Responder may be a healthcare practitioner or a member of the public who has undertaken a First Aid Response course incorporating the Cardiac First Response standard.
 In addition to CFR skills, the First Aid Responder possesses defined skills in the further management of a patient who has become suddenly ill or injured in the pre-hospital environment until the arrival of emergency medical services.
 The First Aid Responder is able to assess and manage these patients in accordance with clinical practice guidelines (CPGs).

 The First Aid Response standard adopts a uniform approach to interacting with patients and other Emergency Medical Services (EMS) in the pre-hospital setting.
 Finally, First Aid Responders must be able to demonstrate a commitment to the process of continuous responder competence and will be required to maintain their skill levels in First Aid Response including CFR at defined intervals.
 The Education and training standards for the First Aid Response course can be found here.

-Anyone who wants to be trained and certified as an First Aid Responder and deliver first aid care according to the protocols taught in the course.
-This course replaces the Occupational First Aid Course and is recommended standards for workplaces.
+Anyone who wants to be trained and certified as a First Aid Responder and deliver first aid care.
+This course replaces the Occupational First Aid Course and is the recommended standard for workplaces.

-- Deal with life threatening or potentially life threatening conditions in the pre-hospital environment until arrival of emergency medical services.
+- Deal with life-threatening or potentially life-threatening conditions in the pre-hospital environment until the arrival of emergency medical services.

-- Provide pre-hospital First Aid Response in a wide range of environments including home and recreational settings.
+- Provide pre-hospital First Aid in a wide range of environments including work, home, and recreational settings.